#272

 If you don’t live in an English speaking country, there are many ways you can improve and achieve limitless fluency.
 I know it’s possible because I’ve seen it happen many times!

 The most important thing is to be intentional in your practice and speaking time.
 Create a clear schedule and stay consistent with your practice.
 It’s also important to practice speaking.
-Speak by yourself, get a speaking partner, or join us in our free online English community – The InFluency Community!
+Speak by yourself or get a speaking partner.

 If you’re ready to take it to the next level, my signature program New Sound offers step-by-step guidance on how you can achieve limitless fluency, no matter where you live.